daily Broadcast

 Well, the Bible picks up Paul’s journeys and what he did, but it’s interesting, later in Paul’s life, he sends a letter back, part of the New Testament, and he says, “Send Mark because he is very useful to me.
 Tell him to bring the parchments.”

-The fourth reason for disunity, disharmony in the New Testament is personality differences.
+Fourth reason for disunity, disharmony in the New Testament is personality differences.
 Even godly people can rub one another the wrong way.
 These call for great patience and endurance when the amoral personality traits of another person drive you crazy.

 It may even require counseling.
 It did here.
 Philippians 4:2 and 3.
-Two godly ladies, they both loved God, they both had been Paul’s right arm in the ministry and he asked the Church and he asked the leaders, “Will you do a little counseling?
+Two godly ladies, they both loved God, they both had been Paul’s right arm in the ministry, and he asked the Church and he asked the leaders, “Will you do a little counseling?
 Will you help these two ladies to learn to get along?”

 They are both godly, they are both used of God, but whatever it is, maybe it’s an introvert and an extrovert.
 Or maybe one of them chewed their ice, you know?
 I don’t know.